youyyk/Veterinary-Clinic/Readme.md

-- Edit Account's Information
+- Edit one to one between bill and treatmentHistory
-- Create Treatment History Page
+- Create Bill's Detail Page
-- Change Cure -> Treatment
+- Create global.css